-As seen in Chart 4 below, in 2016 there had been little change in the number of bills approved by the governor and his actions track those of his most recent predecessors.
+As seen in Chart 4 below, in 2017 there had been little change in the number of bills approved by the governor and his actions track those of his most recent predecessors.
 Note the combined total of bills that have been approved or vetoed does not exactly match the total number of bills passing both houses.
 Due to the governor's line-item power, many appropriation bills fall into both categories.
-Note regarding the 2017 legislative session: Most of the bills passed came in the flurry of June, 2017 activity and the many of those bills have not yet been acted upon by the governor.
+Note regarding the 2018 legislative session: Most of the bills passed came in the flurry of June, 2018 activity and few, if any, of those bills have yet been acted upon by the governor -a process that will continue until the end of the calendar year.